 See ya around,

 August 19, 2014

 What Ice Cream Flavor Are You?

 Who doesn’t love ice cream on a hot summer day?
-It’s no wonder why the ice cream truck always stops at the beach or why your local ice cream parlor is always open late during the summer months.
-I know I sure crave a cool, sweet treat when the sun is blazing!
+It’s no wonder why the local ice cream parlor is always open late during the summer.
+Ice cream is delicious, comes in an infinite number of creative flavors, and it’s COLD!
 July is National Ice Cream Month but it’s always a good time to find out what ice cream flavor YOU are!
 Continue reading

 August 12, 2014

 Top 5 things I learned while writing Surrounded by Sharks (for ages 12 and up)